-Use the Ts to place appropriate measures within the circles.
+Use the T’s to place appropriate measures within the circles.
 When people have only met once and then have intimate sexual relationships in the outer circle 5, there is a mismatch in what is appropriate for health and well-being.
 When you loan your car to someone in circle 4, and then it gets damaged, you probably have not established the appropriate trust with your Treasures.
-When your neighbor in level 3 asks “How ya doing?”, it may not be appropriate to discuss the details of your latest medical diagnosis.
+Or when your neighbor in level 3 asks “How ya doing?”, it may not be appropriate to discuss the details of your latest medical diagnosis.
 Likewise, when people speak to us with coarse or swearing words, or strangers start to label us with derogatory words, we can ask for a “stop” or not continue to engage.

 Practice the Ts in each level and start teaching them to your children of reasonable age.

 Many work-focused Adventists believe that God has called them to sacrifice their own health and their families for the ministry or whatever calling/cause they support.
 They sincerely think they need to be available 24/7 and often misinterpret scriptures to aid their unhealthy lifestyles.
 Overly-committed Adventists forget that even Enoch and Jesus pulled away for regular quiet time away from others, to pray and rest.